totaljs/components/j-Filter/readme.md

 // opt.position {String}   : position `top` (default) or `bottom`

-// Can contain preddefined values for filter opt.value = { from: new Date(), price: 10, brand: 'VWFS', city: 1 };
+// Can contain preddefined values for filter
+// NEW: opt.value is optional, the component creates own and attach it to element opt.value = { from: new Date(), price: 10, brand: 'VWFS', city: 1 };

 // Fields in filter: